coracle-social/coracle/README.md

 Next install `nginx`, `git`, and `certbot`.
 If you're on a debian- or ubuntu-based distro, run `sudo apt-get update && sudo apt-get install nginx git certbot python3-certbot-nginx`.

-Now, create a new user where your code will be stored, clone the repository, fill in your `.env.local` file, and build the app.
+Now, create a new user where your code will be stored, clone the repository, fill in your `.env` file, and build the app.

 ```sh
 # Replace with your password